dtscalibration/python-dts-calibration/docs/examples/notebooks/11Merge_single_measurements_into_double.ipynb.rst

 .. code:: ipython3

     ds = ds.sel(x=slice(-10, cable_length + 10))

     shift1, shift2 = suggest_cable_shift_double_ended(ds.isel(time=[0,-1]).compute(),
                                                       np.arange(-10, 10, 1, dtype=int))

     ds = shift_double_ended(ds, shift1)

 .. parsed-literal::

-    I dont know what to do with the following data ['TMP'] I dont know what to do with the following data ['TMP'] I dont know what to do with the following data ['TMP']
+    I dont know what to do with the following data ['tmp'] I dont know what to do with the following data ['tmp'] I dont know what to do with the following data ['tmp']